President Biden on Medal of Honor recipient Alwyn Cashe: ‘A warrior who literally walked through fire for his troops’ - NewsBreak

 Cashe was assigned to a Fort Benning unit deployed to Iraq when an IED struck the Bradley he and the team he commanded were traveling in.

 It burst into flames.
 He was badly burned, his uniform drenched in fuel.
-Time and again, Cashe went back into that burning vehicle to rescue his soldiers and the driver.
+Time and again, Cashe went back into that burning vehicle to rescue his soldiers and the driver.101-year-old returns to Pearl Harbor to remember those lost

 He died three weeks later stateside of injuries suffered in the attack.